kurdi1mans/Workflow-Engine-Requirements/01-Requirements/Technical Requirements.md

+---
+tags:
+  - Requirements
+---

 - The workflow engine must be built as a JavaScript library.

 - The library must provide functions to create its own datamodel inside a database as per the developers choosing
 	- The developer might choose a separate database for the datamodel of the library